 Annuities and traditional individual retirement accounts both offer tax advantages to help investors save for retirement.
 However, these two types of accounts have more differences than similarities.
 Which one is more appropriate for helping you meet your retirement goals can depend on a number of factors, including your current and future tax brackets and your specific investment objectives.
 Understanding the key differences between IRAs and annuities is the first step in making an informed decision.

 Both annuities and IRAs offer tax-deferral on any earnings until the money is withdrawn.
 For traditional IRAs, all distributions are taxable as ordinary income.
 With annuities, you'll owe taxes on any earnings you withdraw, but your original contributions come out tax-free.
-The IRS also imposes a 10 percent early withdrawal penalty on any withdrawals from an IRA before age 59 1/2.
+The IRS also imposes a 10 percent early withdrawal penalty on any withdrawals from an IRA before age 59 1/2, except in limited cases.
 With annuities, the same penalty applies to any earnings you take out before 59 1/2.

 Annuities are divided into two broad types, fixed and variable.
 A fixed annuity operates somewhat like a bond or certificate of deposit, in that you're paid a fixed rate of interest for the term of the annuity.
 With a variable annuity, you can invest in a wide range of "sub-accounts" that are similar to mutual funds.
 You can allocate your money across any of the types of sub-accounts within the annuity.

 The financial services firm that holds your IRA, known as your custodian, may charge a small annual fee to help cover the costs of tax reporting and various other required services.
 Beyond that, IRAs usually doesn't come with any added fees.
 You may have to pay additional expenses if you hire a portfolio manager to run your account, and you'll usually have to pay commissions on any investments that you buy or sell on your own.